 Patients suffering from Gut Toxicity experience symptoms such as exhaustion, headaches, brain fog, gas, bloating, constipation and a poor immune system.

 Since the advent of penicillin during World War II, we have poisoned our food supply with antibiotics.
 Antibiotics that were intended for medical treatment, have unwisely been used for agricultural purposes – poultry, dairy, and stockyard beef production.
-Because of antibiotic-laden foods, most Americans are suffering from Gastrointestinal Dysbiosis.
+Because of antibiotic-laden foods, most Americans are suffering from an imbalance of our good bacteria that live in our guts or Gastrointestinal Dysbiosis.